TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.batchbatchaccounts/oldpools-public.md

   },
   "ingestionClientIdentities": [],
   "recommendationTimeToLive": 86400,
-  "version": 6.0,
+  "version": 7.0,
   "learnMoreLink": "https://aka.ms/batch_oldpool_learnmore",
-  "description": "Recreate your pool to get the latest Batch agent features and fixes", "longDescription": "Your pool has an old node agent.
+  "description": "Recreate your pool to get the latest node agent features and fixes", "longDescription": "Your pool has an old node agent.
 Consider recreating your pool to get the latest node agent updates and bug fixes.", "potentialBenefits": "Improved functionality and stability", "actions": [